The New York Times Company research snapshot

 ai Confidence

-High for reported revenue, net income, free cash flow, cash, debt, subscribers, and market data.
-Medium for technical levels and multi-year valuation scenarios because multiples, ad demand, and AI licensing economics can change quickly.
+High for reported revenue, net income, free cash flow, cash, debt, subscribers, and market data that cross-validated across StockAnalysis.com, Fiscal.ai financials, and the Q1 2026 earnings release during the August 3, 2026 refresh.
+Medium for technical levels and multi-year valuation scenarios because multiples, ad demand, subscriber growth, and AI licensing outcomes can change quickly, especially with the Q2 2026 report due August 5, 2026.

 investment Certainty

 Medium.
-The business quality is clear and improving, but the margin of safety at roughly 32x trailing earnings is thinner than the quality of the franchise alone would suggest.
+The business quality is clear and the balance sheet is net cash, but the margin of safety at roughly 32x trailing earnings is thinner than the quality of the franchise alone would suggest, and legal headline risk is elevated.

 Quick verdict table